-Note: The Planning Year starts in July and plan adoption is intended to occur in June two years later.
+Note: The planning year is a 12-month, July to June process.
+The adoption year is a 12-month, July to June process.

+Department of Permitting and Environmental Review staff will update and coordinate with the Councilmember office(s) representing the applicable geography throughout each subarea plan development and community outreach process.
+This coordination will include the Department making a Public Review Draft of each subarea plan available to the public and the Council for comment prior to finalizing the plan for transmittal.

 For each of the Community Service Area subarea planning processes, the subarea plans included in Motion 14351, which adopted the scope of work for the 2016 King County Comprehensive Plan, shall be included.
 This includes the following adopted scopes of work: